will1410/presentations/very.very.basic.sql.md

 ## Constraints besides equals

-There are different types of basic constraints:
+There are different types of basic constraints when working with numeric values:

 - = (exaxt match)
 - < (less than)